Shikaga/PitchBlackAnalysis/index.md

-Indeed, he genuinely seems to think it up on the spot, that hey, these guys are going to give me a free trip somewhere, may as help Jack while I am out here.

-This seems like such an odd move for a character who has time and again shown that he is cautious and calculated, not hoping for deus-ex-machinas to save him from his danger.
-And yet here we seem to see him doing just this.

-I have already discussed in depth, all the things that make Riddick so much more than a typical action hero in *Pitch Black*.

-Clearly, believing that these movies need to start out with narration, Judi Dench (???), introduces us to the antagonists of *Chronicles*, the Necromongers, a kind of mega space cult, similar to the Borg, travelling around and assimilating all those in their path into their death religion.

-After this melodramatic opening scene, things get interesting, with the movie cutting to Riddick taking down a group of mercenaries on a remote ice planet.

-Gone is the weak character that previously chose to rather flee than fight, Riddick dispatches these mercenaries with a cheerful glee, and to the audiences joy.
-I actually really like this opening scene.
-It is fast paced and exciting, and a great way to reintroduce us to our hero.

-But it also eerily foreshadows the one of the biggest problems to come, Riddicks omnipotence.

-Riddick quickly finds out that it was the Imam who sent the mercenaries after him?
-Why?
-Judi Dench, quickly shows up to inform audience, that Riddick is the final survival of Furya (A planet of Furious people one presumes), and that there was a prophecy that only a Furian can stop the evil Necromongers.

 There is a nice little line that Riddick uses here, where he talks about who there is no such thing as a friend, and that he should never have trusted the Imam.